Photo Source: reksik004 - Pixabay

 A theme of tragedy has followed the Georgians for over 2000 years.
 Successive waves of invading conquerors, including Greeks under Alexander the Great, Rome, Persia, and Byzantium, all conquered Georgia, hammering the nation.
 Around the year 330 AD, Christianity came to Georgia, confirmed to the Georgian royal family with signs and wonders.
 From the eleventh to the thirteenth centuries, Georgia threw off Islamic rule and experienced a Golden Age of peace and prosperity.

 Genghis Khan's Mongol hoard brought an end to the Golden Age.
 During the sixteenth century the Turks advanced into Georgia, followed by the Persians.
 In the late 1700s Georgians looked to Russia for protection from surrounding Islamic states.
 Russia annexed Georgia into her empire in 1801.
 Georgia looked for an opportunity to end Russian influence and declared independence following the Bolshevik Revolution.
 Though Georgian patriots fought fiercely, they were overcome and were forced to join the USSR in 1921.
 Georgians never lost their passionate desire to regain their freedom and declared their country's independence in 1991.
 From then on Georgia has been a free and independent country, but they have faced many challenges.
-Because Russian communism weakened their culture and economy, the Georgians have to find work in other countries such as Armenia.
-The number of Georgians in Armenia is small.
+Because Soviet communism weakened their culture and economy, the Georgians have to find work in other countries such as Italy.

 The gospel was first preached in Georgia in the 1st century.
 Christianity became the state religion in in 337.
 The Georgian church eventually became one of the Eastern Orthodox churches.
 Zoroastrianism, a monotheistic Persian religion, was their secondary religion for hundreds of years.
 Their deep-rooted Christian church has caused them to face persecution by conquering Muslim forces.